vnmakarov/mir/c2mir/README.md

 ## Current state C to MIR compiler
   * In a state of fixing numerous bugs
   * Full x86-64 call ABI (multiple return regs, passing structures through regs) is not implemented yet
-  * Long double support is not implemented yet